-The Musée Grévin, the Musée de la Vie romantique, the Musée Carnavalet (closed until the end of 2019) and the Petit Palais have special storytelling tours for children.
+The Musée Grévin, the Musée de la Vie romantique (closed until June 2018), the Musée Carnavalet (closed until the end of 2019) and the Petit Palais have special storytelling tours for children.
 Puzzle trails, activities and interesting stories will keep the whole family entertained.

-The Musée du quai Branly is a crossroads of different civilizations in the heart of Paris, providing insight into many of the world’s cultures.
+The Musée du quai Branly - Jacques Chirac is a crossroads of different civilizations in the heart of Paris, providing insight into many of the world’s cultures.
 It organizes storytelling tours for children, explaining the customs and traditions of ancient civilizations from around the world.